26 September 2025

 So, same as Jesus taught, we gotta have other people in mind when we act.
 Think about their wishes.
 Think about what’s good for them.
 Think about them.

 “Do not do unto others as you would that they should do unto you,” George Bernard Shaw cynically wrote in his 1903 play Man and Superman.
 “Their tastes may not be the same.”
 Shaw wasn’t entirely kidding: We have a bad habit of projecting our motives, wants, and attitudes upon others.
-“I like this,” we figure, “therefore she must like this.”
-But that’s not truly thinking about them.
+“I like this,” we figure, “therefore she has to like this.”
+She doesn’t have to, and might not; and really, that’s not truly thinking about them.
 That’s projected selfishness.
 Let’s not commit that.
 Let’s find out what they really want before we do for them.

 It likewise reflects God’s behavior.
-He does stuff for us, and you’ll notice all the stuff he does, he’d kinda like us to do back to him.
+He does stuff for us—and y’might notice all the stuff he does, he’d kinda like us to do back to him.
 (And, for that matter, do for everyone else.)
 He loves us.
 He’s infinitely forgiving.
 He’s patient, kind, puts up with all things, believes and hopes and endures all things, demonstrates joy, peace, faithfulness, gentleness, and self-control.
 He wants our best.
 We should want his best.